Tailor murdered over 'insult to Islam'; curfew in Udaipur areas, prohibitory orders across Rajasthan | Politics

 Yet another provocative video was recorded on June 17, in which Akhtari said he will post it the day he carries out the murder.
 He asked other members of the community to continue with similar attacks.

+Police sources said Akhtari works at a local mosque and the other assailant runs a grocery shop.

 As the videos circulated on social media, tension escalated.
-Shopkeepers in local markets downed shutters.
+Shopkeepers in local markets downed shutters and a mob pelted stones and set two motorcycles on fire.

-Shopkeepers stopped police from taking away the body, saying they will allow the removal of the corpse only after the murderers are arrested and compensation -- Rs 50 lakh and a government job -- given to the victim’s family.
+For several hours, shopkeepers stopped police from taking away the body, saying they will allow the removal of the corpse only after the murderers are arrested and compensation -- Rs 50 lakh and a government job -- given to the victim’s family.
+Later, they agreed to assurances given by the authorities.

 On Twitter, CM Ashok Gehlot appealed for calm and asked people not to share the videos.